Christian Mansell: 2022

 Mansell remained in the series for the 2022 season, partnering Vladislav Lomko and Josh Mason at CryptoTower Racing.
-The Australian started his season out in strong fashion, taking the opening victory of the season at the Estoril Circuit.
-Mansell claimed two second places at the next round in Pau, which included his only pole of the year, before a run of four straight podium finishes which consisted a win.
-His third and last win came at Hungaroring in the final race.
+He took the opening victory of the season at the Estoril Circuit, and claimed two second places at the next round in Pau, which included his only pole of the year, before a run of four straight podium finishes including a win.
+His third win came at Hungaroring in the final race.
 Four more podiums in the next two rounds came, before a double retirement in the penultimate Monza round.
-The first retirement was marred by a serious crash where he was launched skyward by Francesco Simonazzi, luckily the halo saved him and he emerged unscathed.
-He claimed a podium in the final round and ended third in the standings, having taken 15 podiums.
+The first retirement was a serious crash with Francesco Simonazzi where he was launched skywards.
+He claimed a podium in the final round and finished third in the standings, having taken 15 podiums.

 FIA Formula 3

 2022

-Mansell made his first ever F3 appearance in the 2022 FIA Formula 3 Championship, at the Hungaroring with Charouz Racing System.
-In his debut, he replaced Zdeněk Chovanec.
-He had two decent weekends, achieving a best finish of 22nd at the Budapest Sprint Race and also outperforming teammate László Tóth.
+Mansell made his debut F3 appearance in the 2022 FIA Formula 3 Championship, at the Hungaroring with Charouz Racing System, replacing Zdeněk Chovanec.
 Mansell returned to his main campaign at the Euroformula Open before the Zandvoort round and was replaced by David Schumacher.
 Mansell was ranked 38th in the final standings.
+At the end of September, Mansell participated in the post-season test with Campos Racing.

 2023

-At the end of September, Mansell partook in the post-season test with Campos Racing on the first two days.
-On November 28, Mansell was unveiled as a full-time driver with Campos Racing for the 2023 F3 season.